Decent intersection and Tor-rigidity for modules over local hypersurfaces: Applications and examples

 \begin{proof} Condition (1) makes sure that $\theta^R(M,N)$ is defined for any pair of modules $(M,N)$.
-We may assume that $M,N$ are torsion-free (This argument was basically in the proof of (2.4,[HW1]), we repeat it here for the reader's convenience).
-Let $t(M)$ be the torsion part of $M$ and $\overline{M}=M/t(M)$.
-Tensoring the exact sequence :
+We may assume that $M,N$ are torsion-free (by the argument in the proof of 2.4 in \cite{HW1}) we repeat it here for the reader's convenience).
+Now there is an exact sequence: